 - 1 tablespoon water

-- In a bowl of your standing mixer, add milk and sugar and sprinkle in the yeast.
-Let sit for about 5 minutes while you are getting everything else ready.
+- In a bowl of your standing mixer fitted with dough hook, add milk, sugar, ginger and sprinkle in the yeast.
+Let sit for about 5 minutes.

-- Add about half of the flour into the bowl with the yeast mixture.
+- Add about half of the flour and all of salt into the bowl with the yeast mixture.
 Start the machine and knead for about 2 minutes on medium high speed or until it's smooth like a batter.

 - Crack the eggs into the measuring cup with the oil and lemon juice or apple cider vinegar and beat until just mixed.
 Add to the mixing bowl along with the softened butter and knead for about 2 minutes until smooth.